 Bern Noack has been the assistant coach of sailing since 1997 and has coached collegiate sailing for more than 20 years.
-During his career, he has coached more than 30 All-Americans and four College Sailor of the Year recipients.
+During his career, he has coached more than 60 All-Americans and five College Sailor-of-the-Year recipients.

-Individually, Noack has helped Harvard sailors and crew members to four national sailor of the years distinctions, a quartet of singlehanded championships and 57 All-America honors.
+Individually, Noack has helped Harvard sailors and crew members to four national sailor-of-the-year awards, five ICSA singlehanded championships and 67 All-America honors.

-Since the inception of the ICSA All-Academic Team in 2006, Harvard student-athletes have been honored 17 times with the award that recognized those who have distinguished themselves in national and intersectional competition, while maintaining the highest levels of academic standards.
-Additionally, eight members of his teams have earned Academic All-Ivy League honors.
+Since the inception of the ICSA All-Academic Team in 2006, Harvard student-athletes have been honored 57 times with the award that recognizes those who have distinguished themselves in national and intersectional competition, while maintaining the highest levels of academic standards.
+Additionally, 24 members of his teams have earned Academic All-Ivy League honors.

-Regionally, Harvard has also won eight New England titles since Noack began in Cambridge, including four singlehanded championships, earned three sailor of year honors and collected 33 accolades.
+Regionally, Harvard has also won eight New England titles since Noack began in Cambridge, including six singlehanded championships, earned three sailor-of-year honors and collected 58 accolades.

 Noack was the singlehanded coach for the U.S. Sailing Elite Youth Development team and U-18 and U-23 U.S. sailing teams from 2007-09.